edocrippaofficial/MiaHotStart/docs/metrics.md

 })
 ```

-Now you can utilize the metric as an instance of `Counter` in the `prom-client` library:
+Now you can utilize the metric as an instance of `Counter` of the `prom-client` library:

 ```js
 customMetric.labels({ foo: 'bar' }).inc(10)